webarkit/webarkit.github.io/about-us.markdown

 ---
 layout: about
 title: About
-description: On this page we introduce ourselves and explain our work, our interests and the reason why we are part of webarkit.
+description: On this page we introduce ourselves and explain our work, our interests and the reason why we are part of WebAR Kit.
 image: ./resources/webarkit-logo-social.jpg
 permalink: /about-us/
 ---